eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/localization.md

 ## Changing labels for existing languages

-To add custom labels to our UI, you can pass them using the `config.custom.languages` object.
+You can change the text of a button or label by adding the component key with a new text to the `config.custom.languages` object
 The language objects should have the same structure as our default languages.
 You'll find the English language object at the bottom of the page.

 ```js